FAQ - Clinics and Externships

 Who Can Participate?Top

 Although eligibility requirements vary, all programs require that students be in good academic standing at the College of Law.
 For externship programs, students must have successfully completed all first-year requirements.
-For clinic programs, students must have successfully completed at least four semesters and 48 academic credit hours, including Professional Responsibility.
+For clinic programs requiring a CLI clearance, students must have successfully completed at least four semesters and 48 academic credit hours, including Professional Responsibility.
 Honor code, conduct code, and criminal cases can impact a student's eligibility to participate in programs.
 For a detailed listing of the eligibility requirements for each program, see the Program Outlines.

 How Do I Apply?Top